Key takeaways:

 Engagement and analytics

 Engagement and analytics influence how creators assess the success of their content and determine what to publish next.
-While both TikTok and YouTube Shorts track performance, they differ in the depth of analytics, engagement signals, and how those insights are used.
+While both TikTok and YouTube Shorts track performance, they differ in the depth of analytics, the engagement signals they provide, and how those insights are used.

 Let’s explore how these platforms measure various metrics and help you achieve your marketing objectives.